Khruba Siwichai: Early life and rise to monkhood

 Siwichai was born to a humble peasant family in Ban Pang.
-Early accounts suggest that on the particular day that he was born there was a heavy thunderstorm and rain and was thus given the name of Fuen, "quake" or Fahong, "thunder".
+Early accounts suggest that on the particular day that he was born there was a heavy thunderstorm and rain and was thus given the name of In Fuen, "quake" or Fahong, "thunder".
 Given the context of his birth, many around his village accredited him as the phu mee boon or a person having merit.
 As a child, Fahong has been described to have compassion with all beings.
 Previous biographies cite that as a child he would release the animals that his father caught for cooking or beg him to not hit fish as their heads would hurt.